WARWICK RI CHILD SUPPORT LAWYER

-Child support is the amount of money the court orders one parent to pay the other periodically to support their child or children.
-Rhode Island has a formula (called the “guidelines”) for figuring out how much child support should be paid in each case.
-Rhode Island child support guidelines are based on numerous factors, which include each parent’s income, available resources of the parties, the needs of the child and other issues.
+Child support is money the court orders one parent to pay the other to support their child.
+In support of this, Rhode Island has a formula for figuring out how much child support should be paid in each case.
+Rhode Island child support guidelines are based on numerous factors.
+These include each parent’s income, available resources of the parties, as well as the needs of the child and other issues.